mars-sim/mars-sim/README.md

 * Require Java 9/10 for binaries compiled under Java 9

 ```
-Note 1 : Beginning Java 11, the JRE/JDK has been decoupled from the graphic JavaFX API.
+Note 1 : Beginning Java 11, the JRE/JDK is decoupled from the graphic JavaFX API.
 If you use OpenJDK 11, make sure you also download OpenJFK 11 **separately**.
 Feel free to discuss how to set up mars-sim to run it under Java 11.
 See also #156.
 ```